Breast Reconstruction Surgery

 Before your breast reconstruction, we suggest stocking up on sanitary napkins, lanyards, and pillows.
 While the use of these items may not initially be clear, they can help promote ease and comfort during your recovery.
 Sanitary napkins help “pad” incisions and drain sites.
 Lanyards can be used to help hold drains in place.
 Extra pillows help ensure that you are comfortable at all times and help to prop your body up while sitting or sleeping.

-Our doctors offer two options for nipple-areola tattooing following non-nipple sparing breast reconstruction.
+Dr. Cohn offers two options for nipple-areola tattooing following non-nipple sparing breast reconstruction.
 If your insurance is covering the expense of this procedure, our aesthetician will perform nipple tattooing in our office.
 If you choose not to go with your insurance, we offer the tattoo services of Vinnie Myers from the Vinnie Myers’ Team.

 Nipple tattooing requires one to two visits and is usually completed in one-hour sessions.